How to Make a Dog Come to You: 7 Secrets to Dog Recall Training

 Come on, be honest!!!
 Most people have a whole selection of commands.
 Some when the dog is in trouble, some when there is a treat coming… And the truth is that all these different words, terms and tones of voice just add to our dog's confusion.

 We really just want one word or phrase that we use every time and we want it to be in the same consistent tone.
-This word or phrase should mean “Come here and I’ll put food in your mouth and then I’ll let you go and play again”.
+This word or phrase should mean “Come here and I'll put food in your mouth and then I'll let you go and play a fun game”.

-The more phrases, voices and sounds we use the more inconsistent it is for our dog or puppy.
-I know it’s not always easy but staying calm and using a consistent command even when our dog isn’t coming can be crucial if we want them to come.
+The more phrases, voices and sounds we use, the more inconsistent it is for our dog or puppy.
+Remember, dogs can be easily distracted.
+I know it's not always easy but staying calm and using a consistent command even when our dog isn't coming can be crucial if we want them to come.

 And whatever we do, don't tell them off when they finally arrive, just clip the leash on and ignore them.
 It's so easy to instantly ruin a great recall when we scold them angrily when they finally do come.
 It becomes a vicious circle and the next time we call them they're even less likely to come.